Preserving Discrete Morse-Smale Complexes in Error-Bounded Lossy Compression: Introduction

 \section{Introduction}

-The rapid advancement of scientific computing and engineering simulations generates a large volume of scientific data, posing significant challenges to scientists in data storage and visualization.
-Error-bounded lossy compression techniques~\cite{sz, sz3, Tao_2017, Kai2021, Kai2020, zfp, FPZIP} have been widely adopted to address data challenges by achieving significant compression ratios through controlled errors in decompressed data.
+The rapid advancement of scientific computing generates a large volume of data, such as in cosmology, combustion, and climate modeling, posing significant challenges to scientists in terms of data storage and visualization.
+To this end, compression techniques, especially lossy compression that significantly reduces the size of scientific data, have been widely used in scientific data management and storage.
+In contrast to general-purpose compression, scientific applications often require preserving data fidelity within strict error bounds to ensure the validity of downstream analyses.
+As such, error-bounded lossy compression techniques have been widely used in scientific applications to address data challenges by achieving high compression ratios through strictly controlled errors in the decompressed data~\cite{sz, sz3, Tao_2017, Kai2021, Kai2020, zfp, FPZIP}.

+However, existing lossy compressors either do not consider the preservation of topology at all or only preserve part of the topology (e.g., critical points and topological segmentations)~\cite{yan2023toposz, Liang_2020, li_msz, gorski2025general, Xia24}, which impacts downstream analyses that rely on topological features.
+Compression-induced errors can distort the topology of the data, such as Morse--Smale complexes (MSCs)~\cite{msc, msc2}, as shown in Figure~\ref{fig:cosmic}, and their induced segmentations~\cite{MSS, li_msz}, and merge/contour trees~\cite{CARR200375, yan2023toposz,gorski2025general}, leading to inconsistencies between the topology of the original and decompressed data.
+Such topological inconsistencies may lead to the misinterpretation of scientific results and unreliable feature extraction in fields such as chemistry~\cite{Bhatia_2018, Günther_2014}, materials science~\cite{Petruzza_2020, Gyulassy_2007}, climate science~\cite {Dora_2013}, medical imaging~\cite{XU201438}, and cosmology~\cite{Shivashankar_2015}.